RobertSzujo/Termux-UbuntuBox/README.md

 - Visual Studio Code pre-installed (with extension support)
 - Box86 and Box64 preinstalled and pre-configured (with latest version as of 2023-01-29, you can also find auto updater scripts in tools folder)
 - Bash support for Box86 and Box64 is also included, so you can use shell scripts, see more info at https://box86.org/2022/09/running-bash-with-box86-box64/
-- Enabled multiarch environment (armhf, arm64, i386, amd64), you can use "apt install packagename:architecture) to install non arm64 packages (i386 packages can be used with box86, while amd64 can be used with box64).
+- Enabled multiarch environment (armhf, arm64, i386, amd64), you can use "apt install packagename:architecture" to install non arm64 packages (i386 packages can be used with box86, while amd64 can be used with box64).
+To start i386 and amd4 applications, use the command "box86 <command>" (for i386) and "box64 <command>" (for amd64) in the terminal - of course this is not guaranteed to work.
 - Wine 8.0 stable (both 32-bit and 64-bit versions) preinstalled.
 You can start each version using shortcuts on desktop (with or without GPU acceleration).
 The desktop shortcuts start the built-in Wine file explorer by default.
+Please keep in mind that Windows application support is still very limited, given the current state of box86/box64 development and the limitations of running in proot.

 ## System requirements:
 - Android device with ARM64 processor and 64-bit Android OS (32-bit ARM or x86/x64 CPUs, and 32-bit operating systems are not supported)